Skip to content

 01What is TripStream?

 TripStream is a community-first social platform for group travel in Bangladesh, built by KaritKarma.
-It bundles travel communities, real-time itinerary co-editing, group voting, bKash and bank-transfer collection with Hold.bd escrow on the deposit, expense splitting, mutual blind-reveal ratings, an AI trip assistant powered by Groq, and auto photo albums assembled when the trip completes.
-Thirteen .NET 10 microservices run behind a YARP gateway, with a Next.js 16 PWA frontend that installs without an app-store gate.
-Launching at tripstream.net.
+It bundles travel communities, real-time itinerary co-editing, group voting, bKash and bank-transfer collection with Hold.bd escrow on the deposit, expense splitting, mutual blind-reveal ratings, an AI trip assistant powered by Groq, and auto photo albums.
+Twenty-four Go production services run with two Rust media sidecars, on NATS JetStream and Cloudflare R2, behind a three-tier subdomain pattern.
+It is live at tripstream.net.

 02How is TripStream different from a WhatsApp group, Wanderlog, or TripIt?

-A WhatsApp group has no purpose-built planning tools, so the route, the money, and the decisions all drown in the scrollback.
+A WhatsApp group has no purpose-built planning tools, so the route, the money, and the decisions drown in the scrollback.
 Wanderlog and TripIt centre on the itinerary for an individual traveller.
-TripStream is built around the group: real-time co-editing over SignalR, single, multiple, and ranked-choice polls, bKash and bank-transfer collection with Hold.bd escrow on the deposit, blind-reveal mutual ratings, and auto photo albums that bring the group back for the next trip.
+TripStream is built around the group: real-time co-editing, single, multiple, and ranked-choice polls, bKash and bank-transfer collection with Hold.bd escrow on the deposit, blind-reveal mutual ratings, and auto photo albums that bring the group back for the next trip.

 05How does TripStream protect the trip deposit?